 - 7.2.1 The Thai Regulatory Requirements require that all crew be tested on aspects of emergency and survival appropriate to the aircraft type to be operated.
 The maximum period of validity of this test is twelve months.
-The requirements makes a distinction between tests and practice and operators should apply a similar distinction in their crew training records.
+The requirements make a distinction between tests and practice and operators should apply a similar distinction in their crew training records.
 The annual emergency and survival test could be completed 30 days before the expiry.
 In that case, the validity of the new test should count from the date the last test expiry date. - 7.2.2 All crew must pass a test on their knowledge of the location and use of emergency survival equipment and the appropriate drills and procedures.
 The test will be related to the aircraft type and cover every series and configuration.
-Appropriate written tests are required and must include first aid topics. - 7.2.3 To demonstrate their proficiency in carrying out emergency duties, crew should practice insofar as it is practicable and reasonable to do so- the actual movements and operations assigned to them in evacuation and other emergency drills.
-Such practice should include the use of emergency and life-saving equipment required to be carried, such as life jackets, life rafts, evacuation slides, emergency exits, portable fire extinguishers, oxygen equipment/ masks, protective breathing equipment, first-aid and universal precaution kits.
-Touch drills for opening emergency exits should be included.
+Appropriate written tests are required and must include first aid topics. - 7.2.3 To demonstrate their proficiency in carrying out emergency duties, crew shall practice the actual movements and operations assigned to them in evacuation and other emergency drills.
+Such practice shall include the use of emergency and life-saving equipment required to be carried, such as life jackets, life rafts, evacuation slides, emergency exits, portable fire extinguishers, oxygen equipment/masks, protective breathing equipment, first-aid and universal precaution kits.
+Touch drills for opening emergency exits shall be included.